Kahrizak

-Kahrizak (Persian:بخش کهریزک) is a city in Kahrizak District of Ray County, Tehran province, Iran.
-At the 2006 census, its population was 8,704 in 2,178 households.
+Kahrizak (كهريزک is a city in, and the capital of, Kahrizak District in Ray County, Tehran province, Iran.
+It also serves as the administrative center for Kahrizak Rural District.

+History

+In 2023, the city of Kahrizak annexed the villages of Abdolabad-e Gardaneh, Hamzehabad, Hoseynabad-e Gardaneh, Mehdiabad, Mohammadabad-e Amin, Qaleh Sangi, Qaleh Sheykh, Qasemabad-e Shurabad, Sadeqabad, Shahrak-e Emam Hasan-e Mojtaba, and Tabain.

+Demographics

+Population

+At the time of the 2006 National Census, the city's population was 8,704 in 2,178 households.
 The following census in 2011 counted 13,095 people in 2,925 households.
-The latest census in 2016 showed a population of 37,527 people in 10,701 households.
+The 2016 census measured the population of the city as 37,527 people in 10,701 households.

+Overview

 The city is known as one of the oldest residential areas in Iran.
 There are few historical monuments in Kahrizak from its ancient history, A part of the buildings of the sugar factory and two summer residences of Fakhr al-Doleh Qajar are still standing.